-Sedum commixtum, also known as Sedum 'Comic Tom', is a perennial, succulent subshrub, with several stems up to 1 feet (30 cm) long and with lax rosettes.
-The leaves are waxy, first blue-glaucous, later purplish-red or brownish, up to 1.2 inch (3 cm) long and up to 0.7 inch (1.7 cm) wide.
+Sedum commixtum, also known as Sedum 'Comic Tom', is a perennial, succulent subshrub, with several stems, up to 1 feet (30 cm) long, and with lax rosettes.
+The leaves are waxy, first blue-glaucous, later purplish-red or brownish, up to 1.2 inches (3 cm) long and up to 0.7 inches (1.7 cm) wide.
 The flowers are small, star-shaped and dull yellow.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).